Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 For Eqs.~(\ref{brownian}) and (\ref{dyn}) to be consistent, $ Q $ in Eq.~(\ref{abjint}) must satisfy

-This can be easily visualised with the help of Fig.~\ref{f:period}.
-Most of the time the system sits near one of the minima, but every once in a while there is a thermal fluctuation which lets it hop to a neighbouring one.
-This gives rise to a random walk leading to the behavior (\ref{rand}). $ \Gsph $, the number of transitions per unit time and unit volume, is known as the Chern-Simons diffusion rate or sphaleron rate.
+This can be easily visualized with the help of Fig.~\ref{f:period}.
+Most of the time the system sits near one of the minima, but every once in a while there is a thermal fluctuation that lets it hop to a neighboring one.
+This gives rise to a random walk leading to the behavior in Eq.~(\ref{rand}). $ \Gsph $, the number of transitions per unit time and unit volume, is known as the Chern-Simons diffusion rate or sphaleron rate.
 It can be estimated as

 where $ t _ { \rm tr } $ is the time of a single transition, and $ \ell $ is the spatial size of the corresponding field configuration.
-The U(1) hypercharge gauge field does not contribute to the diffusive behavior (\ref{rand}), so we may neglect it here.
+The U(1) hypercharge gauge field does not contribute to the diffusive behavior in Eq.~(\ref{rand}), so we neglect it here.

-The linear growth with time can only be valid on time scales large compared to $ t _ { \rm tr } $.
-On the other hand, it can only be valid on time scales small compared to $ \gamma ^{ -1 }$.
-If there is a time window in which Eqs.~(\ref{brownian}) and (\ref{rand}) are both valid, which will be checked a posteriori, then one can match the two expressions to determine $ \gamma $, which gives
+The linear growth with time can only be valid on timescales that are large compared to $ t _ { \rm tr } $.
+On the other hand, the linear growth can be valid only on timescales that are small compared to $ \gamma ^{ -1 }$.
+If there is a time window in which Eqs.~(\ref{brownian}) and (\ref{rand}) are both valid, which will be checked {\it a posteriori}, then one can match the two expressions to determine $ \gamma $, which gives

 Using $ \langle [ B - B _ { \rm eq } ] ^ 2 \rangle \sim V T ^ 3 $ one can therefore estimate $ \gamma t _ { \rm tr } \sim ( \ell T ) ^{ -3 } $.
 Hence, the window exists if the size of the relevant field configurations is large compared to $ T ^{ -1 } $.